swapnilk30/java-developer-notes/06_CoreJava.md

                 Abstract class (0 to 100%)
                 Interface (100%)

-what will happen if we write final keyword with abstarct class?
-If you declare a class abstract, to use it, you must extend it and if you declare a class final you cannot extend it, since both contradict with each other you cannot declare a class both abstract and final if you do so a compile time error will be generated.

 Why Strings are Immutable or final in Java ?
 1. Immutable String or Object that can not be modified once it is created.
 But We can only change the reference to the object.